Blind Room Impulse Response Identification via Reverberant Speech Spectrum Reconstruction: Introduction

-With the development of deep neural networks (DNNs), the performance of blind RIR identification has improved significantly.
-Many approaches encode fixed-length reverberant speech in the time domain and use a decoder to obtain fixed-length RIR estimates.
-S2IR-GAN \cite{ratnarajah2023towards} uses a generative adversarial network (GAN)-based architecture to estimate the RIR up to 0.25~s.
-The discriminator network is optimized to differentiate the estimated RIR from the ground truth RIR.
-Estimating RIR in the time domain remains challenging due to its long taps, which typically consist of thousands of samples.
-In FiNS \cite{steinmetz2021filtered}, the RIR is decomposed into three distinct components: the direct-path impulse, early reflections and decaying filtered noise signals.
+Deep neural network (DNN)-based blind RIR identification uses data-driven methods to directly learn the mapping from observed signals to RIR-related representations.
+Many approaches encode fixed-length observations in the time domain and use a decoder to obtain fixed-length RIR estimates.
+For example, S2IR-GAN \cite{ratnarajah2023towards} uses a generative adversarial network (GAN) to estimate RIRs up to 0.25~s.
+However, estimating RIRs in the time domain remains challenging due to their long taps, which typically consist of thousands of samples.
+In FiNS \cite{steinmetz2021filtered}, the RIR is decomposed into three distinct components: the direct-path impulse, early reflections, and decaying filtered noise signals.
 A time-domain encoder-decoder architecture is employed to learn both the early RIR and the noise filter, which significantly reduces the output dimension, thus alleviating the difficulty of estimating long RIRs.
 SG-RIR \cite{liao23_interspeech} employs a segmental network that generates one segment of the complete RIR each time, with the network architecture shared across all segments.
-According to the convolutive transfer function (CTF) approximation~\cite{talmon2009relative}, the reverberation effect can be modeled within narrow-band filter banks in the short-time Fourier transform (STFT) domain.
-Therefore, the estimation of long RIR can be replaced by estimating a much shorter CTF filter in the STFT domain, thus simplifying the task.
-In the STFT domain, BUDDy~\cite{11024065} and VINP~\cite{wang2025vinp} estimate RIRs by implicitly reconstructing the reverberant spectra.
-Neither of them directly estimates the filter through DNN.
-Instead, since BUDDy and VINP have additional tasks besides RIR identification, both of them iteratively optimize the estimation of clean speech and the filter in STFT domain based on the signal model and DNN predictions.
+According to the convolutive transfer function (CTF) approximation~\cite{talmon2009relative}, the reverberation effect can be modeled by narrow-band filtering in the short-time Fourier transform (STFT) domain.
+Therefore, the estimation of a long RIR can be realized by estimating a much shorter CTF filter, thus simplifying the task.
+For instance, BUDDy~\cite{11024065} and VINP~\cite{wang2025vinp} utilize maximum likelihood estimation to iteratively estimate CTF filters, and achieve high-precision blind RIR identification.